tiost100/Heinrich_Heine/README.md

-# Heine oder nicht Heine?
-Das ist hier die Frage
+# Heine or not-Heine?
+That’s the question! - A text classifier

 ## Table of Contents
 1. [General Info](#general-info)